silogen/docs/docs/personal-preferences.md

 # Personal Preferences

-{{ name }} platform has several settings the users can adjust to change their user experience.
+AMD Resource Manager & AMD AI Workbench platform has several settings the users can adjust to change their user experience.

 ## Color theme